An Exterior EFT for Hawking Radiation: Acknowledgements

 \section{Acknowledgements}

-We express our sincere gratitude to Shiraz Minwalla, Mukund Rangamani, Ashoke Sen, Shivam K Sharma, Omkar Shetye, Akhil Sivakumar, Julio Virrueta, and the ICTS string group for valuable discussions.
+We express our sincere gratitude to Diptarka Das, Alok Laddha, Shiraz Minwalla, Suvrat Raju, Mukund Rangamani, Arnab Rudra, Ashoke Sen, Shivam K Sharma, Omkar Shetye, Aninda Sinha, Akhil Sivakumar, Julio Virrueta, and everyone else in the ICTS string theory group for valuable discussions.
+This work was presented at the Strings 2025 Conference at NYU Abu Dhabi and at the Hundred Years of Quantum Mechanics Conference at ICTS-TIFR.
+GM thanks the organisers of both the conferences for giving him the opportunity to present this work.
 We acknowledge the support of the Department of Atomic Energy, Government of India, under project no. RTI4001, and the generous support provided by the people of India towards research in the fundamental sciences.